 Led by Senator Warren Rudman, a conservative Republican from New Hampshire, along with Senators Fritz Hollings (D-SC) and Edward Kennedy (D-MA) and Congressmen Neal Smith (D-IA), Bruce Morrison (D-CT), Robert Kastenmeier (D-WI), Barney Frank (D-MA), Howard Berman (D-CA), and others, Congress frequently interceded to block actions by the Corporation.
-As its very first formal action, the original Reagan recess Board passed a motion instructing the LSC staff to not make funding awards for 1982, a move that had no effect, as the LSC staff had already issued the 1982 grants before the Board members were appointed.
-Later in 1982 the recess Board attempted to impose significant new conditions on funding.
+As its very first formal action, the first Reagan recess Board passed a motion instructing the LSC staff to not make funding awards for 1982 (a move that had no effect, as the LSC staff had already issued the 1982 grants before the Board members were appointed) and later in 1982 attempted to impose new conditions on funding.
 Congress then enacted an appropriation rider that required LSC to refund all existing grantees under the terms of their current grants.
 Later, Congress enacted appropriation provisions that precluded LSC from implementing a number of its initiatives, including changes to migrant programs and support entities.
 Congress required LSC to award 12-month grants; prohibited the use of competitive bidding and a proposed timekeeping system; overturned regulations on fee-generating cases, lobbying, and rulemaking; and eliminated restrictions on the use of private non-LSC funds.

-Congressional supporters also led an unprecedented effort to thwart the Reagan administration's plans to eliminate LSC and replace it with social services block grants.
+Congressional supporters also led an unprecedented effort to prevent the Reagan administration from eliminating LSC and replacing it with funding through social services block grants.
 Legal services supporters adopted provisions that limited LSC's rulemaking authority.
 By 1994, there were 22 riders on the LSC appropriation, most of which limited LSC's authority to take action.